google/grr-doc/maintaining-and-tuning/monitoring.md

 ## Monitoring Client Load Stats

-In GRR Admin UI you are able to view statistics of an individual GRR client.
-To do this, enter the host information of the client, and on the menu, click Advanced and then Client Load Stats.
-This data is gathered from the GRR client itself.
+Using Grafana, you are able to view statistics of individual GRR clients and monitor them.
-If you use Grafana dashboards to monitor other GRR server components, or you just want better graphs and UI, you may find it useful to use them to monitor individual clients as well.
 To achieve this, check out the following steps.

 * Note that this is only applicable to Fleetspeak-based GRR deployments, as the individual client data using these steps is gathered from the